 Minister for Transport, Tourism and Sport Leo Varadkar said: “I’m delighted to see the Irish travel trade taking up this opportunity to develop the Indian market.
 India was one of the first tourism markets I visited as Minister for Tourism and it has vast potential for Ireland.
 While our short-term focus is The Gathering, I would like to congratulate the Irish companies involved in this mission for taking this great opportunity.”

-Niall Gibbons, chief executive of Tourism Ireland, said: “The majority of our overseas visitors come from the core tourism markets of Great Britain, North America and Mainland Europe, and while this will continue, it is important that we expand our focus beyond these markets and look to the long-term opportunities presented by India and the other BRIC countries.
+Niall Gibbons, CEO of Tourism Ireland, said: “The majority of our overseas visitors come from the core tourism markets of Great Britain, North America and Mainland Europe, and while this will continue, it is important that we expand our focus beyond these markets and look to the long-term opportunities presented by India and the other BRIC countries.
 Since the visa waiver scheme was introduced by the Government in 2011, there has been a noted increase in demand from Indian tour operators for visas for Ireland.
 Latest estimates by the United Nations World Tourism Organisation (UNWTO) suggest that India will account for 50 million outbound tourists by 2020 and we believe this market could play a significant part in helping us to grow tourism from overseas in 2013 and beyond.”

 2012 was a record year for visitor numbers from Ireland’s long-haul markets.
 And indications for 2013 are also positive; Etihad’s announcement of a +35% increase in capacity on its service from Abu Dhabi to Dublin this year, in addition to the Emirates service via Dubai, mean that it is easier than ever before to get to Ireland from India.
 Also, the visa waiver scheme, introduced by the Government in 2011, is enhancing Ireland’s popularity as a holiday destination for Indians – making it easier for them, and for travellers from other emerging tourism markets, to come to Ireland on holidays.